 In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 requires measurement and recognition of expected credit losses for financial assets.
 In April 2019, the FASB issued clarification to ASU 2016-13 within ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments, or ASU 2016-13.
 The guidance is effective for fiscal years beginning after December 15, 2022.
-The Company is currently assessing the potential impact of adopting ASU 2016-13 on its financial statements and financial statement disclosures.
+We adopted this standard on January 1, 2023, which had no material impact on the our consolidated financial statements.